Timothy C. Hain, MD, Chicago IL.• Page last modified: April 3, 2023

 Because of the high cost, some pharmacy programs limit quantities to about 8 uses/month.
 For the injection form, chest pain occurs in 3-5% of patients, usually from esophageal spasm.
 Myocardial infarctions, however, have rarely been reported after triptan use.
 For the nasal spray, a bitter taste in the mouth is the most common side effect (Ryan et al, 1997).
 Sumatriptan can be used up to twice/day.
 Very surprisingly, sumatriptan is not generally effective in children (Hamalainen, 1997), although some reports suggest that the nasal spray may work.

 Triptans shouldn't be used by persons with heart trouble or blocked arteries (Maasen, Vandenbrink et al, 1998).
 Triptans should not be used within 24 hours of using an "ergot" type medication (see below) or Sansert (no longer available).
-Use in hemiplegic or basilar migraine (i.e. migraines with stroke like symptoms) is generally contraindicated.
-In the author's practice, these drugs are also avoided in persons with MRI evidence of small infarcts, which is common in persons with severe migraine.
+Use in hemiplegic or basilar migraine (i.e. migraines with stroke like symptoms) is generally contraindicated but the evidence against using them is almost nonexistence.
+Nevertheless, In the author's practice, these drugs are also avoided in persons with MRI evidence of small infarcts, which is common in persons with severe migraine.
 Coadministration with MAO inhibitors is contraindicated (see preventive treatments).
 See table under "addictive medications" for guides for use.
 While triptans are generally effective in cluster headache, extreme caution is advised, because of the temptation to overuse this drug, and also the tendency for cluster to occur in persons with higher risks of heart attack.

 An older similar medication, DHE (dihydroergotamine), also group 1, is less used because of greater incidence of side effects.
 DHE and other ergots are broader in their action than the triptans and this is probably the reason for their increased side effects vs. the triptans.
 Nevertheless, DHE is now been recent released as a nasal spray preparation (Migranal).
 DHE are contraindicated in patients with renal or hepatic insufficiency, coronary, cerebral or peripheral vascular disease, and uncontrolled hypertension.
 These agents are also contraindicated in women who are or may be become pregnant.
 Caution should be used with ergots in lactating women, in patients also receiving peripheral vasoconstrictors, 5-HT1 agonists, propranolol, nicotine and macrolide antibiotics (PCS, 1999).